 When you’re photographing butterflies, three things are constantly moving: the butterfly, whatever it’s perched on, and your camera.
 To ensure you get a shot when all three are perfectly still, take lots of shots.

-4 – Keep your camera parallel to the butterfly’s body
+3 – Keep your camera parallel to the butterfly’s wings

-6 – Shoot when the butterfly is frontlit by the sun
+5 – Shoot when the butterfly is frontlit or backlit by the sun

 Since you’ll need a longer lens to photograph butterflies, it’s important to keep your camera steady.
-You can use a tripod for this, but keep the head loose, so you can quickly point the camera in a new direction when the butterfly moves.
+You can use a tripod to help steady your camera, but keep the head loose, so you can quickly point the camera in a new direction when the butterfly moves.
 A ballhead works great in these situations.

 Be patient, and have fun!